 The number of outstanding primary schools per London borough

-There are 342 ‘outstanding’, state-funded primary schools in London**, meaning the capital has the highest number of outstanding primary schools out of all the regions in the UK.
+There are 162 ‘outstanding’, state-funded primary schools within 5 miles of central London**, meaning the capital has the highest number of outstanding primary schools out of all the regions in the UK.

 The following table reveals the number of ‘outstanding’ state-funded primary schools per London borough, plus the average cost of buying a property near an ‘outstanding’ school in the area.